kolonialno/adventofcode/README.md

 # Advent Of Code

 A free-for-all repository for anyone who wants to participate in the advent of code christmas calendar challenges.

 [Advent of Code](https://adventofcode.com) is an advent calendar for nerds where a programming puzzle is posted each day during December 1-25.
 All puzzles have some input that is personalized for each user, so you'll have to log in there using your public Github, Google, Twitter or Reddit account.

 ## Access to this repo

+The repo should be writable by anyone who is a member of the `kolonialno` github org.
+If you don't have access and believe you should have, please ask in the `#adventofcode` slack channel.

 **NOTE:** This repo is (intentionally) public, so it is readable by anyone.

-- If you don't have write access to this repo already, then go [here](https://github.com/orgs/kolonialno/teams/adventofcodeteam) and request access to the adventofcode team

 ## Setup

 - Make a top-level folder for yourself (or for your group if you've decided to try and solve as a group)
 - Do as you will in there

 ## Manifesto